 Yes, all facilities, including the showers and lockers, will be available for member use.

 Reserved times will not be adjusted for weather or other unexpected closures.
 If staff must close the pool unexpectedly for any weather or other reason, members may be asked to leave the pool for the remainder of their reserved time.
 Unlike prior years when we were able to have patrons wait out a thunder warning in the bathhouse, we will need to clear the entire pool area – not just the pool deck.
 We will Tweet whenever there is an issue with thunder closing the pool, just look for the Twitter feed on the pool website and our twitter handle is @Merrimack_Pool.

 Is this the blueprint for the summer, or will you be changing as the weeks pass?

 We spent considerable time and effort crafting this plan and hope it will be successful.
-But we will continue to assess conditions and make adjustments as needed.
-Bear with us, none of us has been through a pandemic!
+But as federal, state, and local officials continue to update their guidance, we will continue to assess conditions and make adjustments as needed.

 Why am I not getting an immediate response to my email?

 The Pool Board is a group of volunteers, and due to the significant time spent in creating and implementing our operation plan, as well as the high volume of emails received, individual responses are not always possible in short order.
 We are hoping these FAQs will help.

 Other than show up and have fun, what do we need to do while at the pool?

 Thank you for asking!
 We realize there are an abundance of operating rules as we again navigate our way through this pandemic.
 Thanks to everyone’s cooperation, we had no known cases of COVID that originated at Merrimack Pool last season.
 We are again asking everyone in our community, to adhere to the restrictions on activities at the pool, obey the instructions of the staff and guards, and to respect the sensitivities of others.
 We look forward to a safe and enjoyable 2021 season at Merrimack Pool!